 The Corporation reimburses the University for the cost of certain employees who provide services on behalf of the Corporation but who are employees of the University.
 Costs reimbursed include salary, taxes and benefits, and cell phone allowances.
-These costs were \$244,643 for the year ended June 30, 2019.
+These costs were \$278,875 and \$246,113 for the years ended June 30, 2020 and 2019, respectively.
 These employees occupied 810 square feet of office space in McCarty Hall on the main campus of the University in Gainesville, Florida.
 In addition, the Corporation utilizes certain administrative services of the University, including accounting, information technology, and human resources.

-The Corporation reported \$6,135,577 royalties payable to the University of Florida at June 30, 2019.
+The Corporation reported \$6,615,790 and \$6,135,577 royalties payable to the University of Florida at June 30, 2020 and 2019, respectively.

-NOTE 8 - COMMITMENTS
+NOTE 7 - COMMITMENTS

 Prior to June 30, 2019, the Corporation entered into a contract to purchase farm equipment for \$35,500.
-The Corporation will pay the contracted price when the equipment is delivered in the next fiscal year.
+The Corporation paid the contracted price when the equipment was delivered in the next fiscal year.
+There are no outstanding commitments at June 30, 2020.

-NOTE 9 - RISK MANAGEMENT
+NOTE 8 - RISK MANAGEMENT